shehreendheda/katacoda-scenarios/slov2/slopractice/step3.md

 8. Expand the **Total Request** graph.

-   Below the graph, the `trace.rack.request.hits` metric is related to requests to the cart.
+   Below the graph, the `trace.rack.request.hits` metric is listed and is related to requests to the cart.
 This metrics includes requests that are successful and requests that are errors.

-   If there are requests errors, you would also see the `trace.rack.request.errors` metric.
+   If there are request errors, you would also see the `trace.rack.request.errors` metric.
 If you don't see the metric, that's alright.
 You'll see how to manually enter the metric when you create the SLO.

-   You can use these two metrics in the SLI for the SLO to track successfully managing items in the cart.
+   You will use these two metrics in the SLI for the SLO to track successfully managing items in the cart.

 With the available metrics for SLIs determined, let's create the SLOs.